Last updated 2 months ago

 Convertible debt is similar to conventional debt in that it gives the issuer permission to borrow money from the lender with the obligation of future repayment, usually with interest.

-Where it differs from conventional debt is that it is a hybrid security where either the investor or the company has the ability to convert the debt into ordinary equity at a future date in lieu of repayment.
+Unlike conventional debt, convertible debt has a hybrid nature and gives the investor or the company the ability to convert the debt into ordinary equity at a future date in lieu of repayment.

-This type of security offers several advantages to the investor including downside protection provided by the fixed income debt factor, with an added potential equity kicker on the upside.
+This type of security offers several advantages to the investor including downside protection provided by the fixed income, with an added potential exposure to upside in the company’s equity value.

 Companies typically raise capital from investors for 3 primary purposes: acquisition, re-balancing the capital mix and growth.